RRR: Future

 Before the film's release, Rajamouli said that he had no intentions of making a sequel for RRR nor turning it into a franchise.
 However, writer Vijayendra Prasad said that "they started exploring the idea of sequel and hope to make it happen sometime later."
 Speaking with Variety, Rama Rao expressed his hope that the world of RRR would be continued as a franchise.
-During a screening event in Chicago, Rajamouli said that his father and screenwriter Vijayendra Prasad is working on the sequel’s story.
+During a screening event in Chicago, Rajamouli said that his father and screenwriter Vijayendra Prasad is working on the sequel's story.
+The director also hinted at a sequel to 'RRR' while interacting with fans in Japan in March 2024.